 What Are The Health Benefits Of Cinnamon Essential Oil?

 Cinnamon essential oil (CEO) contains important compounds that may promote heart health and aid diabetes treatment.
 Its antioxidant properties may help prevent cancer and combat skin inflammation.
-In aromatherapy, the oil can help treat stress and boost alertness.
+In aromatherapy, this plant-based oil can help treat stress, boost alertness, and promote relaxation.

 1. May Promote Heart Health